 This fascinating history by historian Peter Lineham takes readers inside a remarkable organisation working at the front lines of a society in which poverty has become entrenched.
 Marked at times by struggle, the story is colourful and peopled by memorable characters.

-extensively on the religious history of New Zealand.
+PETER LINEHAM has written and lectured extensively on the religious history of New Zealand.
 His most recent book is Sunday Best: How the Church Shaped New Zealand and New Zealand Shaped the Church (2017).
 He is currently engaged in various projects on new religious movements in New Zealand, and on Brethren, Protestant, Evangelical and Anglican history.

-PUBLISHED: October 2020
+PUBLISHED: October 2020 ISBN: 9780995131880

-ISBN: 9780995131880

 Limpbound, 250 x 190mm.
 296 pages. \$49.99

-'Noted historian Peter Lineham has done a meticulous job chronicling the complex history of the Auckland City Mission' JUDITH NATHAN, SCOOP
+'Noted historian Peter Lineham has done a meticulous job chronicling the complex history of the Auckland City Mission' JUDITH NATHAN, SCOOP WINNER OF BEST COVER AT THE 2021 PANZ BOOK DESIGN AWARDS